 You may earn more than one baccalaureate degree from the College of Liberal Arts and Sciences.
 For example, you may earn a BS in biology and a BA in English, or a BA in mathematics and a BM in music.
 The degrees may be earned concurrently or successively.

-However, you can never be awarded two different baccalaureate degrees with the same major (e.g., you may not earn both a BA and a BS in Psychology).
+However, you can never be awarded two different baccalaureate degrees from with the same major (e.g., you may not earn both a BA and a BS in Psychology).

 Multiple degrees from CLAS and another UI college